 University Council Meeting Minutes - Wednesday, April 23, 2025

-College Council Members Present
+University Council Members Present:

 Absent:

-Cabinet Present
+Cabinet Present:

-On Zoom: Heath Wood
+On Zoom:

 Absent:

-On Zoom: Jennifer Janes
+On Zoom:

 Absent:

-Additional Attendees
+Additional Attendees:

-1. Welcome and Call to Order - James McMahon, University Council Chair
+1. Welcome and call to order - James McMahon, University Council Chair

-• Call to order time 2:05 pm by James McMahon
+• Call to order time: 2:05 pm by James McMahon

 2. Approval of Minutes of February 26, 2025 - James McMahon, University Council Chair